 Finally, I lit the cigarette I had been holding in my hand for eternity.
 The guy rolled his eyes once again, and walked away to another table, but not before calling me a “fuckin' dyke!”, under his breath.

 Somehow, I felt more tired than I did before I walked into the bar.
 I raised my eye line a little and found myself looking into the mirror at the back of the bar.
 My lips had a roughened look, almost scarred at one end — the perils of biting one’s lower lip during a conversation, and I’d been doing that a lot recently.
 I quirked an eyebrow at my reflection, a curious tic of mine and the most versatile expression in the world.
 One eyebrow, a whole world of contempt, disappointment, anger, indifference, and everything in between.
 “Wonder what you’re looking at”, I murmured , so too, I suppose, did my reflection, though I can’t say I heard it very well.

 Fortunately, Eve came back just in time and kissed me on my forehead.
 I could smell the sweet scent of sandalwood from her hair.
 I felt the warmth of her hands, as she cradled my face.
 I’ve always been drawn to her eyes, her big, dreamy eyes, and I love how her hair always hangs seductively over her face.
 I still feel tired.
-All that awaits me now, is death and her kiss, like slivers of moonlight on my shoulders and a hope that this night will slip away without us even noticing.
+All that awaits me now, is death and her kiss, like slivers of moonlight on my shoulders, and with a hope that this night will slip away without us even noticing.